CodelineRed/jquery-canvas-animation/README.md

 $('#canvas').canvasAnimation({
     steps: [
         {
+            name: '',        // a unique name to use in combination with .jca-goto
             addClass: '',    // adds one or more classes to #canvas ('foo bar' adds 2 classes)
             removeClass: '', // remove one or more classes from #canvas ('foo bar' removes 2 classes)
             duration: 500,   // duration of this step (milliseconds, default: 500)